alonborn/BotGammon/README.md

 # BotGammon
-A solution for a robot that plays Backgammon.
+A solution for a robot that plays Backgammon against real player.

 The solution includes the following:
 - Board detection (to detect checkers on board)